Christchurch Canterbury, New Zealand Travel Guide

 Pharmacies are well-stocked for advice plus simple remedies.
 A basic travel first-aid kit (Adventure Medical Kits) is wise.

-The tap water is potable.
+You can drink the tap water.
 Food hygiene standards are very high all over the nation.

 UV levels are high.
 Always use sunscreen (High-SPF broad-spectrum sunscreen), hats, and sunglasses, even on cloudy days.